xrgtn/split-cue/README.md

 # split-cue

-Split audio CD image + cuesheet/toc to .mp3 tracks.
+Split audio CD image + cuesheet/toc to .mp3/.ogg/.flac/.wav tracks.

 split-cue reads track descriptions from a .cue/.toc file and looks for matching discs in CDDB database.
 It prompts user to select one disc and whether he/she wants to edit disc/tracks descriptions.

-After the prompting split-cue splits CD image to individual tracks and encodes them to .mp3 files.
+After the prompting split-cue splits CD image to individual tracks and encodes them to .mp3, .ogg or .flac files.

 ID3 tags are created based upon the disc/tracks descriptions taken from the source, selected by user.

 ### Dependencies and data formats

-split-cue needs perl5, ffmpeg, lame (and optionally perl CDDB library) to operate.
+split-cue needs "perl5", "ffmpeg", and optionally perl CDDB library, "lame", "oggenc" or "flac" audio encoder to operate.
 Basically it can read CD images in any format that ffmpeg can understand, this means .ape, .flac and .wav at the minimum.
 It can also read .clone files produced by readom/readcd utils from cdrkit.

-Currently it generates .mp3 files on output, but adding support for .ogg, .flac, .wav and others is on my TODO list.
+By default split-cue generates .mp3 files on output, but it can be ordered to produce .ogg, .flac or .wav by "-o _format_" option.

 ### CDDB operation